-6. A mother of four (3 girls and 1 boy) exhibits a recessive X-linked trait.
-Assuming that she married a man who did not, what is the most likely outcome in their offspring (according to the laws of probability).
+6. A mother of four (2 girls and 2 boys) exhibits a recessive X-linked trait.
+Assuming that the father does not, what is the most likely outcome for their offspring (according to your knowledge of genetics and the laws of probability).

 B Both boys would appear to be wild-type.